Do I Need a Merchant Account to use Paypal?

 PayPal was the first to offer an alternative payment method for online sales back in 1998.
-Because users did not need a credit card to make purchases, it quickly became the favorite way to buy and sell for online auctions. eBay users drove its popularity in the early days and things just took off from there.
+Because users did not need a credit card to make purchases, it quickly became their favorite way to buy and sell for online auctions. eBay users drove its popularity in the early days and things just took off from there.
+What are today’s PayPal merchant account requirements and how do they differ from opening a merchant account with a direct MID and processor?

 Opening a basic PayPal account is still free and that rocketed its usage amongst consumers too.